 What if I don't have an email address?

 If email addresses are not issued by your company, you may have a Supervisor ask you to take a survey at a kiosk.
 A kiosk is any kind of device, like a tablet or computer, usually set up in a location at work.
 You will be asked to enter a kiosk code to take the survey.

 Getting invited via a survey link

-For less formal surveys, you may be sent a direct "survey link" - also sometimes called an "ad hoc" link.
-These links are used for surveys such as candidate surveys or course surveys.
+For less formal surveys, you may be sent a direct "survey link" - which is used for unattributed surveys.
+These links are used for surveys such as candidate surveys or training course surveys.
 Generally these links will be sent to you directly, by a company representative.
 To complete these surveys, simply follow the link and you’ll be presented with a survey page.
 You may also be given an authorization code to use to access the survey from this page.